 By Tex Dworkin I saw my first glimpse of Burning Man 2000 from a tiny plane.
 The ride was bumpy and while my travel mates were admiring the spectacular view of Black Rock City, I was counting the minutes until my feet touched the desert below.
 By the time we hit the ground, I was

 “Yes, One Person Can Make a Difference.
 But it’s Going to Take All of Us.”
+By Julia Hill with Elz Cuya.
 In December of 1997, Julia Butterfly Hill climbed 180 feet (18 stories) up a thousand-year-old redwood tree to protest the clear-cutting of this endangered ecosystem.
-What was supposed to be a two-week tree-sit turned in to a harrowing two years,
+What was supposed to be a two-week tree-sit turned

 …Because Earth Day is Every Day By Betsy Rosenberg In 1969 a Harvard law student named Denis Hayes dropped out of school to organize the very first Earth Day on April 22, 1970.
 That historic day involving twenty million people led to the creation of the Environmental Protection Agency, the Clean Air Act and the